Monday, July 2, 2018

 We praise you in hymns as a solid pillar of asceticism, for you were continuously bound to Christ since childhood.
 Therefore, we cry out to you: Cause us to cleave to the church of Christ.

-O Maiden that is worthy of all praise, deem him who takes refuge in your divine protection and glorifies your holy image to be worthy to faithfully please our Creator and God.
+O Maiden whom all praise, deem him who takes refuge in your divine protection and glorifies your holy image to be worthy to faithfully please our Creator and God.

 Ode 3.